Most people who sign up to join the PTA (Parent Teacher Association) don’t quite realise what they’ve let themselves in for!

 One of the most popular and successful PTA fundraising ideas is the annual summer fete – where every child and many parents get involved in creating a memorable and fun event where parents and grandparents come along with the family to have fun and spend a few dollars having fun.

-Here’s a few ideas of stalls that you could have, although do ask your parents what skills they have to offer as well, you never know what creative ideas they may come up with:-
+Here’s a few ideas from of stalls from Subversive Action Films that you could have, although do ask your parents what skills they have to offer as well, you never know what creative ideas they may come up with:

 - Balloon Race -see whose goes the farthest